mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 By binding an attribute to the **transcript** event, you can pick up the result of speech conversion by the Microphone widget.

 **transcript** takes a String attribute.
 You can define an attribute and bind that attribute to this property.
-This attribute stores the result of the voice-into-text conversion, which matches the action items in the Microphone widget to trigger action.
+This attribute stores the result of the voice-into-text conversion, which matches the action items in the Microphone widget to trigger actions.

 ![microphone-event-onerror](attachments/cogniso-speech-to-text/microphone-event-onerror.jpg)

 You can select an **Action** from a list of actions.
-For example, the action can be to show the whole content of the voice-to-text conversion history.
+For example, the action can show the whole content of the voice-to-text conversion history.

 ![microphone-ontranscript-sample](attachments/cogniso-speech-to-text/microphone-ontranscript-sample.png)